hbock/pyatk/README.rst

 abstract away device flash operation.

-The ATK source code contains a RAM kernel that can be extended for your design's flash chip (using the NFC or WEIM interfaces).
+The ATK source code contains a RAM kernel that can be extended for your design's flash chip (NAND, MMC, eSDHC, etc.).
 The ATK program loads and executes this kernel in SDRAM, exposing the RAM kernel protocol for unified flash identification, erase, programming, etc.

-The pyATK implementation supports the protocol exposed by the RAM kernel, but does not provide any implementation of the kernel itself.
+The pyATK implementation supports the protocol exposed by Freescale's default RAM kernel implementation, but does not provide any implementation of the kernel itself.
 If your design has a custom NAND flash chip unknown to the stock ATK RAM kernels, you must compile your own using the source code provided on the Freescale website.
 Freescale provides an excellent manual for